 So now that you know how to create a marketplace website let’s summarize the main steps you should take up to start an online marketplace:

-Have any questions on how to build a marketplace website left?
+Have any other questions on how to build a marketplace website?
 Feel free to drop us a line — we’ll find a way to help you!

 What is Prototyping in IoT and Some Practical Advice